You may make your request:

-If you need special accommodation pursuant to the Americans With Disabilities Act (ADA), please contact our City Clerk, Dianna Barker, at 512-352-3676.
+If you need special accommodation pursuant to the Americans With Disabilities Act (ADA), please contact our City Clerk, Dianna McLean, at 512-352-3676.

 Procedures to Obtain Information

-- Submit a written request (mail, email or in person) according to a governmental body's reasonable procedures.
+- Submit a request (electronically, by mail, email or in person) according to a governmental body's reasonable procedures.

 - Include enough description and detail about the information requested to enable the governmental body to accurately identify and locate the items requested.